Gouenjix/Gouenji/README.md

-# 👋 Welcome to [Your Name]'s GitHub Profile!
+# 👋 Welcome

-## 🌟 About Me

 Hello!
-I’m **[Your Name]**, an aspiring cybersecurity enthusiast eager to dive into the world of security and hacking.
+I’m **Gouenji**, an aspiring cybersecurity enthusiast eager to dive into the world of security and hacking.
 I’m working on enhancing my skills through hands-on projects and learning.
 My focus areas include penetration testing, web application security, and network security.

+Hello!
+I’m **Gouenji** — a passionate cybersecurity enthusiast with a keen interest in both **offensive** and **defensive** security. 🚀 My journey spans **penetration testing**, where I explore and uncover vulnerabilities, and **blue teaming**, where I focus on fortifying defenses and responding to threats. 🛡️

 ### 🔧 **Skills & Expertise:**
 - **Penetration Testing:** 🛠️ Experienced with tools like Metasploit and Nmap.